• Skip to main content

 • Finally, transfer the cool cake on to your cake board.

-• Mix a 3 tbsp of apricot jam with an extra splash or two of brandy and mix until combined.
+• Mix a 3 tablespoon of apricot jam with an extra splash or two of brandy and mix until combined.

 • Using a pastry brush gently cover the outside of the cake with the glaze.